TechWorksHub/best-practice-guide/source/best-practice.rst

 * Version control systems for all data collected

 Our reasons for developing version control for data collection code are the same as they would be for any other software project.
-We need to facilitate multiple developers working on the same source without destructively inferring with each other, and we need tracking and accountability for changes and versions of code.
 We have similar requirements of the datasets we collect with this code.
 Just like our code, our data is not something we can consider static.
 Not only is it possible we will collect more, but our existing data may be reorganized, fixed, or updated.

 Version control for code is very well established, with a range of standard free tools (e.g. Git, Mercurial, Subversion) available.
 Version control of data